 Yes, Sunday when the bright expectant faces gathered in the church, we drummed and sang.
 We shared ideas concerning ‘religion’ and ‘prophecy’ and the difficulties of navigating safely through the ever growing complications of life in the urban environment today.
 Particularly inspiring was the wisdom coming from the mouths of the young ones (Jenny and Chris!)
 With your precision and generous hearted words you granted us escape from scalding tears and hope of future years.
 We shall fear no more!

 A highlight of today’s gathering was the presence of one of Karmu’s closest and most trusted students, Bob Green of Vermont and his little family.
-(Robert L. Green who wrote his remarkable, inspiring and insightful Thesis, Shamanism and It’s Relationship to Psychotherapy, for his Doctorate in Psychotherapy, Goddard College, 1985.
+Robert L. Green who wrote a remarkable, inspiring and insightful Thesis, Shamanism and Its Relationship to Psychotherapy, for his Doctorate in Psychotherapy, Goddard College, 1985.
 Much of the material for this work was gathered from personal experiences in the presence of the Holy One.

 Bob begins his Thesis with Karmu’s own words:

 ‘I am my brother’s keeper; if he’s cold, I shall warm him; if he’s hungry, I shall feed him.
 If he’s unloved, I shall love him, and I shall hold him in my breast and make him me.
 Therefore we are both two-in-one, one-in-two.
 A part of God!
 That is the philosophy of life.
 If you follow this philosophy, the world is yours.
 Your whole body will sing — I rest my case!’